Xcel Brands, Inc. (XELB) CEO Robert D'Loren on Q4 2019 Results - Earnings Call Transcript

 Robert D’Loren

 Ladies and gentlemen, thank you all for your time this evening.
 We greatly appreciate your continued interest and support in Xcel brands.
 The retail industry overall continues to be challenged and recently this business got harder due to the COVID-19 pandemic.
-We believe the challenges will continue for the next several years.
-Perhaps retail consolidation and store closures continue and/or accelerate.
+We believe the challenges will continue for the next several years as perhaps retail consolidation and store closures continue and/or accelerate.
 Notwithstanding these challenges, we continue to believe that Xcel's infrastructure makes us an industry leading platform, both from an operational as well as a technological standpoint, and that we are uniquely positioned to capture significant market share during this enormous time of disruption.
-As always and most importantly, now stay fit, eat well and be healthy.
+As always and most importantly now, stay fit, eat well and be healthy.

 Operator